PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 Our story will begin with the unlikeliest of major characters: Alan Turing.
 You may have heard of Turing, in which case you might be surprised as to why he would appear in a course on biological modeling.

-* NOAH: Insert Turing photo with a figcaption tag showing citation.
 ![Alan_Turing](../assets/images/alan_turing_npg_cc.png){: .align-center}
 © National Portrait Gallery, London
 {: .text-center}